Veronica Nicky James

 - short, medium and longer term agreements

-- skype and telephone can also be helpful for those who travel, or cannot get out of their home
+- skype/zoom/WhatsApp and telephone can also be helpful for those who travel, or cannot leave their home, for whatever reason.

 We can use whatever helps you best to learn about yourself and your options.
 So talking is a key element, but other things can help too.
 These would only be a part of our work, and only if you are happy with them.
 I will always ask you first, so they are always with your consent ....